GoogleCloudPlatform/cloud-builders/gke-deploy/doc/deploying-with-cloud-build.md

 ## Setup

-These examples work with the following Google Cloud Platform APIs, which can target different projects. **These examples assume a single project for all APIs:**
+These examples work with the following Google Cloud Platform APIs, which can target different projects. **These examples assume a SINGLE PROJECT for all APIs:**

 * Cloud Build